lynnlangit/learning-cloud/0_CLOUD-PATTERNS/4_Prompt-Katas/Prompts.md

 ## Date

+### March 25, 2025
+- Problem / Task: **Test the impact of politeness**
+- Test prompt: "Prompt: You are an expert in creating effective prompts for <LLM>.
+Do these tasks one at a time.
+Do not skip steps.
+The first task is to explain the impact of including 'polite words' such as 'please' and 'thank you' in prompts.
+Return the results in a list.
+The second task is to provide an two contrastive examples of a complex prompt and generated results: one includes "polite words" and the other does not.
+Return the results in a list as well.
+- Tested with Google Gemini, ChatGPT and Claude.ai - most significant impact noted in Claude.ai output.

 ### For March 20, 2025
 - Problem/Task(s): **Slurm-to-Batch/Singularity(Apptainer) to Docker**
     1. Backgrounder: *You are an expert in application container architecture and implementation.
 Generate 5 key steps to translate existing Singularity container to Docker containers to be run on Google Cloud using the Google Batch service.
 Produce the output in a table.*